Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 1. One-time determination of the camera calibration matrix and its distortion coefficients.
 2. Use it to correct the distortion of each video frame.
 3. Create a binary feature mask to detect the lane lines.
-4. Transform the binary image into birds-eye perspective.
+4. Transform the binary image into bird's-eye perspective.
-5. Detect and fit the left and right lane lines to second order polynomials.
+5. Detecting and fitting the left and right lane lines to second order polynomials.
-6. Determine the average radius of curvature and the vehicle offset with respect to the lane center.
+6. Determination of average radius of curvature and vehicle offset with respect to
+   lane center.
-7. Visualize the lane boundaries and additional information on each video frame.
+7. Visualization of lane boundaries and additional information on each video frame.

 ## Camera calibration
 The required code for the camera calibration can be found in [``camera_calibration.py``][Calibration].
 There is also a nice [OpenCV tutorial][CalTut] on this topic.

-Chessboard sample images were captured from different angles with the embedded camera and are provided in the [``camera_cal``][Chessboard] folder.
-A 9x6 pattern is visible on most of them.
-Two sets of points need to be compared to determine the camera calibration matrix:
+Chessboard sample images were taken from different angles with the embedded camera and can be found in the [``camera_cal``][Chessboard] folder.
+On most of them A 9x6 pattern can be seen.
+To determine the camera calibration matrix, two sets of points must be compared:

-- the chessboard corner *object points* in the 3D world (X, Y, Z), and
+- the *object points* of the chessboard corners in the 3D world (X, Y, Z), and
 - the corresponding 2D chessboard corner *image points* (X, Y)

-To make things easier the 3D object points are assumed to lie on the XY-plane with the Z-coordinate being zero.
+For simplicity, it is assumed that the 3D object points lie on the XY-plane and the Z-coordinate is zero.

 ```python
 # Creation of the array of evenly spaced 9x6 object points (x, y, z)